Subscribe

 How does discovery differ in Agile and Waterfall projects?

-Whether you opt for a linear project management approach, such as Waterfall, or one of the management methodologies from the Agile family will impact how the discovery phase is handled, too.
+Whether you opt for a linear project management approach, such as Waterfall, or one of the management methodologies from the Agile family, it will impact how the discovery phase is handled, too.

 In Waterfall, all discovery activities are completed upfront, before development starts.
 A discovery phase usually takes up to eight weeks and 10% to 15% of the project budget.
 Upon completion, the team gets all the necessary deliverables.